jmdwjayamaha/ChargeBee-Scenario/ChargeBee/chargebee-connector/chargebee-connector-1.0.0/README.txt

-	i)		apiUrl 							- 	The API URL specific to the created account. ii) 	apiKey							-   Use the API Key obtained under Step 4 ii). iii)	leaveStartDate					- 	Use a valid future date as the start date of the leave period.
-Follow the format DD/MM/YYYY. iv)		leaveEndDate					- 	Use a valid future date as the end date of the leave period.
-This shouldn't be a past value than 'leaveStartDate'.
-Follow the format DD/MM/YYYY.
+	i)		apiUrl 							- 	The API URL specific to the created account. ii) 	apiKey							-   Use the API Key obtained under Step 4 ii). iii)	discountAmount					- 	Use a Integer value as a discount amount in coupon. iv)		durationType					-	Use a valid discount type of a coupon as documented in the API documentation
-	v)		leaveStatus						- 	Use a valid status of a leave as documented in the API documentation. vi)		leaveApprovalComment			-   Use a string value as the approval comment of the leave. vii)	intStartTimestamp			    -   Use a valid UNIX future timestamp.
-Note that this time must be of a working day as well as during the working hours. viii)	intEndTimestamp			   		-   Use a valid UNIX future timestamp.Note that this time must be of a working day as well as during the working hours.
-Also note that 'intEndTimestamp' value must be after 'intStartTimestamp' value. ix)	    intOpunitId			        	-   Use a valid Operational unit ID (Operational Unit 3 is valid and created by default).
+	v)		invoiceNameOpt					-	Use a valid string value as invoice name. vi)		invoiceNameOpt					-	Use a valid string value as invoice name. vii)	validTill						-	Use a valid future UTC timestamp in seconds. viii)	maxRedemptions					-	Use a Integer value. ix)		paidOnAfter						-   Use a valid past UTC timestamp in seconds.
+Note that there should be a paid invoice after this timestamp.
-	x)	    blnPublish			    		-   Use a value 1 or 0 as the boolean value representing the roster is published. xi)	    companyId			    		-   Use a valid company ID (Default is 1). xii)	employeeFirstName			    - 	Use a valid string value as employee's first name. xiii)	employeeLastName			    - 	Use a valid string value as employee's last name. xiv)	employeeEmail					- 	Use a valid and a unique email address. xv)	    employeeDateOfBirth				- 	Use a valid date in the format of YYYY-MM-DD as the birthday of the employee. xvi)	updateEmployeeFirstName			- 	Use a valid string value as the updated first name of the employee.
-Use a value different than employeeFirstName.
+	x)		eventType						-	Use a valid event type of a events as documented in the API documentation xi)	    companyName			        	-   Use a valid string value as company name. xii)   	email			    			-   Use a any email address which is correctly formatted. xi)	    firstName			    		-   Use a valid string value as customer's first name. xii)	lastName			    		- 	Use a valid string value as customer's last name. xiii)	notes			    			- 	Use a valid string value as note's content. xiv)	firstNameUpdated				- 	Use a valid string value as customer's first name. xv)	    lastNameUpdated					- 	Use a valid string value as customer's last name. xvi)	notesUpdated					- 	Use a valid string value as note's content. xvii)   emailUpdated					-   Use a any email address which is correctly formatted.

-	Note :- leaveStartDate, leaveEndDate, intStartTimestamp, intEndTimestamp, employeeEmail, updateEmployeeFirstName and employeeFirstName needs to be set with unique values before running the integration test each time.
+	Note :- There should be a paid invoice which was paid after the value mentioned in (ix) property.

  6. Navigate to "{ChargeBee_Connector_Home}/chargebee-connector/chargebee-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install